Student Reviews

 I’ve been having lessons with Mike for a few months now, Mike is a fantastic teacher, he makes every lesson fun and engaging.
 Mike is extremely skilled at teaching the guitar, he breaks everything down perfectly making it easy to understand.
 I highly recommend Mike! -Andrew Soaris.

-I really like and appreciate Mike de Velta professional guitar lesson’s chilled clean and professional environment to learn or take your guitar skills to the next level at a reasonable price. it’s great for all types of guitarists no matter what level your at.
-Im a beginner and mike has a very relaxed attitude towards me I’ve made great progress in my lessons and is very helpful if you have a question to ask, mike gets back to you quickly as possible.
-I highly recommend mikes guitar lessons -Chevie
+I really like and appreciate Mike de Velta professional guitar lessons chilled clean and professional environment to learn or take your guitar skills to the next level at a reasonable price. it’s great for all types of guitarists no matter what level you’re at.
+I’m a beginner and mike has a very relaxed attitude towards me I’ve made great progress in my lessons and is very helpful if you have a question to ask, mike gets back to you as quickly as possible.
+I highly recommend mikes guitar lessons –Chevie

 Mike is the best guitar teacher/coach I have ever had.
 His knowledge and skills are amazing and he breaks everything down so I can manage the learning and apply it to my playing.
 Thanks Mike you are a legend!!! -Dom Mazarno